TheDigitalBug/socetSenderReciver/README.md

-# Project Name : socketSenderReciver
+# Project Name : socketSenderReceiver

 # Info:
-socketSenderReciver is written on C project.
+socketSenderReceiver is written on C project.
 Client-Server architecture.
-I wrote this code to send file from Client to Server.
+I wrote this program to send file from Client to Server.
-The Server should save the file locally.
+The Server will save the file locally.

 # Gif:
 ![snakeGame](/snake.gif3?raw=true "snakeGame")